mbari-org/aipipeline/README.md

 - `cp-dev-ptvr` — Copy Planktivore dev code to the project on Doris
 - `cp-dev-uav` — Copy UAV dev code to the project on Doris
 - `cp-dev-bio` — Copy Bio dev code to the project on Doris
 - `cp-dev-i2map` — Copy i2MAP dev code to the project on Doris
+- `cp-dev-vss` — Copy Vector Search System (VSS) dev code to the project on Doris

 ## Labeling & Initialization